-Day-to-day management is delegated to the Chief Executive and senior managers responsible for Adult Services & Business Development, Children's Services and Finance & Resources.
+Day-to-day management is delegated to the Chief Executive and senior managers responsible for Adult Services & Business Development, Education & Young People, and Finance & Resources.

-Strategic Plan 2018-2023
+Strategic Plan 2018 - 2023

-The development of Capability Scotland's Strategic Plan 2018-2023 takes place against a backdrop of challenge for third sector organisations and an external environment that has seen the continuation of the austerity agenda to the detriment of social care in Scotland, coupled with the unprecedented impact of Covid-19 on our services, customers and staff.
+Capability Scotland's Strategic Plan 2018-2023 was developed against a backdrop of challenge for third sector organisations and an external environment that has seen the continuation of the austerity agenda to the detriment of social care in Scotland, coupled with the unprecedented impact of Covid-19 on our services, customers and staff.
 The plan sets the course of Capability Scotland's practice and direction from 2018 to 2023 to deliver our mission.